codaglobal/terraform-provider-tmc/docs/data-sources/aws_nodepool.md

 ---
 page_title: "TMC: tmc_nodepool"
 layout: "tmc"
-subcategory: "Nodepool"
+subcategory: "TKG Cluster"
 description: |-
-  Get information on a specific nodepool of a cluster in Tanzu Mission Control (TMC)
+  Get information on a specific nodepool of a AWS cluster in Tanzu Mission Control (TMC)
 ---

 # Data Source: tmc_cluster

-The TMC Nodepool data resource can be used to get the information of a nodepool for a cluster in Tanzu Mission Control (TMC).
+The TMC Nodepool data resource can be used to get the information of a nodepool for a AWS cluster in Tanzu Mission Control (TMC).

 ```terraform
 data "tmc_nodepool" "example" {